 Sentence fragments, abbreviations, and other oddities need to be omitted from your report.
 Write in complete and clear sentences, preferably concise sentences.
 Long sentences can cause problems when it comes to clarity, and if there is one thing you want to be in a mystery shopper’s report, it’s clear.

 Once your report is written and you have everything you need in it, set it aside for a few minutes and take a break.
 Once you have taken a short break, read through your report carefully.
-Look for any spelling errors, grammatical errors or uncomfortable phrasing.
+Look for any spelling errors, grammatical errors or awkward phrasing.
 Once again, clarity is the goal.
 Change any unclear sentences so that they can be easily understood.

 Proofreading is not editing.
 When you’re proofreading you’re looking for small, easy to overlook errors.
 When you’re editing you should still keep an eye out for those errors, but also look at the overall report.
 Is the way you structured your report the best way to do so?
 Is it following the directions and requirements laid out by the client?
 While proofreading is about the small details of the report, editing is about the report as a whole.